13 Ways Your Hotel Room Could Be Making You Sick

 Jo Ann Snover/Shutterstock

 You might think that carpets are kept pretty dirt-free by all that vacuuming, but according to a small study of nine hotel rooms presented at the American Society for Microbiology in 2012, carpets contain high levels of fecal and aerobic bacteria, which can lead to gastrointestinal illnesses and more.
 Think twice before carelessly throwing your wet towel and clothes on the floor.
-It’s not just your hotel room you have to worry about, your house could be making you sick, too.

 You snuggle up with the comforter